I’ve had teachers ask me, “How do you get all of that reading instruction into 15 minutes?” and I tell them it’s because…

-In one minute with your guided reading group you can accomplish one or more of these:
+In one minute with your guided reading groups, you can accomplish one or more of these:

 - have a group seated at the table ready to learn

-- lead a quick phonemic awareness activity using boxes taped to the table
+- lead a quick phonemic awareness activity that uses boxes taped to the table (see how here)

 - practice a speed drill